 €57,48 €47,50 excl.
 VAT

-Familial Shar-Pei Fever, also called Shar-Pei Autoinflammatory Disease (SPAID) is an inherited autoimmune condition characterised by recurrent fever attacks and arthritis (swollen and painful heels).
+Familial Shar-Pei Fever, also called Shar-Pei Autoinflammatory Disease (SPAID) is a hereditary autoimmune condition characterised by recurrent fever attacks and arthritis (swollen and painful heels).

 10 working days